Long Island Real Estate Dispute Lawyers

 Usually, these actions do not involve damages unless they are demonstrated by the property owner.
 However, under certain circumstances, attorney’s fees have been granted, such as where the defendant’s actions caused a diminution of the value of the property.

 Adverse possession is the acquiring of title to real property owned by someone else by means of open, notorious, hostile, and continuous possession under a claim of right for a statutory period of time (10 years in New York).
-This sort of interest is exactly what might be litigated in an action to quiet title, though it can also be a defense in claims like trespass.
+This sort of interest is exactly what might be litigated in an action to quiet title, though it can also be a defense in claims like trespassing.

 An owner should be aware that the title can be lost by their neglect to take countermeasures to protect her ownership of the property when someone else takes control.
 All that is required to establish that adverse possession was happening is a showing that the possession actually infringed upon the owner’s rights (rising to the level that would give the owner a claim for ejectment against the occupier).
 Adverse possession may be found even when the possession occurred inadvertently or by mistake.

 If someone has taken possession of some or all of your property, do not wait to pursue your rights and remedies.
 Contact one of our Long Island real estate dispute lawyers now.

-Easement claims are similar to claims of adverse possession, but instead of possession of land, easements generally involve the right to use or to pass through land.
-Also, unlike adverse possession, easements can be granted by an owner as part of their “bundle of rights.”
+Easement claims are similar to claims of adverse possession, but instead of possession of land, easements generally involve the right to use or to pass through the land.
+Also, unlike adverse possession, easements can be granted by an owner as a part of their “bundle of rights.”